explodinglabs/explodinglabs.github.io/_posts/2016-08-04-professional-python-notes.markdown

 When to use Decorators
 ======================

-- Additional functionalty (before or after the method is executed)
+- Add functionalty before or after a method is executed
 - Data sanitization or addition
 - Function registration